ddom-pubgit/old-script-collection/README.md

 ## Files

 IsFastclonePossibleForBackup.ps1 -> script you want to run.
-Send this to clients
+Send this to clients.
+Note there are two separate scripts, one for v10 and earlier, one for v11.

 modules-isfastclonepossible.psm1 -> list of modules you can import for your own use.
 Might be useful in some cases (see Cloud Connect repositories note)